codem0nkey/codem0nkey.github.io/README.md

 # Udacity Front-end Nanodegree Project: Neighborhood Map

 This project is a map of all the bars in the Los Altos are in Long Beach, CA This uses the Google Maps API.
 Markers are used to note each location on the map.
 Filtering of map markers using a search box.
-Click on a marker to view the name of the bar (infoWindow).
+Click on a marker to view the name, address and phone number of the bar (infoWindow).

 To start the app, open index.html in your browser.